Clio Logo

 Bronson Mulholland House

-During the Civil War Era, Sunny Point was empty but the Confederate soldiers use the attic of the house as a lookout when Union forces were approaching.
-Later, Issac's wife friend, Charlotte White, moved to Palatka to set up school for freed slaves.
+During the Civil War Era, Sunny Point was empty, but the Confederate soldiers used the attic of the house as a lookout when Union forces were approaching.
+Later, Issac's wife's friend, Charlotte White, moved to Palatka to set up a school for formerly enslaved persons.
 In, 1904 Charlotte White passed away and Mary Mulholland took over Sunny Point.
 This became the Mulholland era.
 Mary moved in a housekeeper named Taurina Rivero and her younger sister Edelmira.
 Mary then adopted Edelmira after her sister Taurina became married.
 Edelmira was taken care of and funded for college.
 She then became head of the language department at Lee High School in Jacksonville, FL.
 Mary later died and Edelmira was forced to sell Sunny Point due to financial issues.